 2.1.1.
-As there is no Tariff Order for FY 2021-22, the Petitioner is only submitting its ARR based on the Audited Annual Accounts for FY 2021-22 (submitted in Annexure: 2) for the consideration of Hon'ble Commission.
+As there is no Tariff Order for FY 2021-22, the Petitioner is only submitting its ARR based on the Provisional Annual Accounts for FY 2021-22 (submitted in Annexure: 2) for the consideration of Hon'ble Commission.
+Finalisation of Audited Accounts for FY 2021-22 are under progress and will be submitted as and when completed.